tisztamo/Junior/doc/prompt/prompt.md

 # Interface

-The `createQuery` function is the only exported module in this file.
 This is an asynchronous function that takes a task description and returns a string to be used as an AI prompt.
 The output string is composed of the current attention appended with the task description, if any.

 # Example(s)